365id-AB/idverification-ios/README.md

 <br/>
 <br/>

-## Sample project
+## Run the SampleApp project

-1. Ensure that you have [Cocoapods installed](https://guides.cocoapods.org/using/getting-started.html#installation) and then run `pod install` from the Example directory to install the required dependencies.
+1. Ensure that you have [Cocoapods installed](https://guides.cocoapods.org/using/getting-started.html#installation) and then run `pod install` from the SampleApp directory to install the required dependencies.

-2. Rename `Credentials.example.swift` to `Credentials.swift` and update it with your licenseKey, Location name and Location Id.
+1. Open `SampleApp.xcworkspace`.

+1. Add your `License key` to [Credentials.swift](/SampleApp/SampleApp/BackendCommunication/Credentials.swift), also add your `Location name` and `Location Id` to [DeviceInformation.swift](/SampleApp/SampleApp/BackendCommunication/DeviceInformation.swift).
 You can obtain these credentials from the [support@365id.com](mailto:support@365id.com).

-3. Open `Example.xcworkspace`.

-4. You can now build and run the project.
-Please note that you can run the 365id SDK on a real device; it will not work in the simulator.
+4. You should now be able to build and run the project.
+Please note that you need to run the 365id SDK on a physical device; it will not work in the simulator.

-> **⚠️ SECURITY NOTICE:**  The example app uses the license key to directly fetch tokens from the 365id Backend.
-This is inherently insecure.
-We strongly recommend for a production environment to perform this step with a server-to-server call.
+> **⚠️ SECURITY NOTICE:**  The Sample App uses the license key to directly fetch tokens from the 365id Backend.
+This is inherently insecure. `This is only done in the purpose of demonstration.` We strongly recommend for a production environment to perform this step with a server-to-server call.

 <br/>
 <br/>
 <br/>

-## Production
+## Production implementation

 To implement the SDK inside your app, we recommend an implementation that follows this diagram: